strawpants/homep8ge/content/post/archimedes.md

 >PS.
 In the future, please refrain from using patronizing language such as "Remember Arquimedes before being silly", it does not impress me and it degrades an open discussion.

-In retropect, I apologize for the final sneer, a little patronizing by itself, but considering how the correspondence started of, it could have been worse.
+In retrospect, I apologize for the final sneer, a little patronizing by itself, but considering how the correspondence started of, it could have been worse.

 In this post, I won't go into detail on these grounded ice sheets, but these are indeed significant contributors to global sea level rise.
 It is the floating ice, which either has been calved of a glacier (i.e. ice bergs),  or [sea ice which may form at the ocean's surface under wintery conditions](https://www.youtube.com/watch?v=lAupJzH31tc), which will be in focus here.